kdeldycke/awesome-falsehood/CONTRIBUTING.md

 - Use spaces, no tabs, for indention.

-- Try to cut long lines of text after 80 characters.
+- Cut long lines of text after 80 characters.
+Only exception is to let Markdown content be properly rendered.

-- Send a pull-request with the reason why the library is awesome.
+- Send a pull-request with the reason why the linked resource is awesome.